-Six Of The Best Horror Movies From The 80s That Are Often Forgotten
+Six Of The Best Horror Movies From The ’80s That Are Often Forgotten

 From Beyond (1986)

-From the same production team that did Re-Animator comes From Beyond.
+From the same production team that made Re-Animator comes From Beyond.
 A team of scientists invent a machine that allows people to see beyond their reality, and what they see is absolutely terrifying.

 Horror movies from the ’80s are often delightfully cheesy, but there is nothing delightful about this one.
 From Beyond is just as unsettling now as it was during its initial release.
 There are a few scenes that will make viewers laugh, but that doesn’t take away from all of the unnerving moments.